UoB-HPC/hpc-course-getting-started/5_Performance_Analysis_Tools.md

 ==31134== LL miss rate:      0.6% (    0.6%     +    1.6%  )
 ```

-If you want to use Valgrind, you will need to [install it from source](http://valgrind.org/downloads/).
-The installation process should be simple and should not cause any issues.
+Valgrind is already installed on BCp3 and you don't need to load any module; just run `valgrind`.
 Documentation is [available online](http://valgrind.org/docs/manual/manual.html) and there is also a [quick start guide](http://valgrind.org/docs/manual/QuickStart.html).
+See `man valgrind` for CLI usage information.

 ### TAU